h1st-ai/saas/workbench-controller/README.md

 ### Dedicated Instance

 It is possible to assign a dedicated EC2 instance for a workbench.
 When an instance is assigned, it will be started / stopped together with the workbench.
+When the workbench is deleted, it will also terminate the instance.

 ## Authentication